 Minor Eye Conditions Service

+Sometimes this is also called CUES (Community Urgent Eyecare Service) or CES (Community Eyecare Service).
 This is typically an emergency appointment to be seen within 1-2 days and involves a new condition causing a specific concern or problem.
 This could include Flashing lights and floaters, a red eye or a painful eye.
 Lid lumps and bumps or other problems also come under this type of examination.
-If you are registered with a NHS GP in Islington, Hackney, City and East London CCG areas then this service is Free.
-If you are not covered through the CCG, then a charge of £49 will apply.
+If you are registered with a NHS GP in Islington, ICB areas then this service is Free. we are able to see people from other areas but please check to see if you are able to do this by contacting our team.
+We will need a few details from you to check.
+If you are not covered through the ICB, then a charge of £49 will apply.
 This will include the costs of all investigating eye drops required and may include a basic treatment.

 Zeiss Humphrey Visual fields have been the mainstay of Hospital diagnosis of diseases such as Glaucoma for over 30 years.
 Our instrument helps determine the visual standard. this instrument is really useful when used with the GDx VCC.